duncanabraham/wmc/README.md

 /hold               - attempt to keep the motor in the current position - if this draws too much power it may be removed /free               - allow the motor to turn freely without power.
 /factory_reset      - clear the EEPROM to remove all stored settings.
+/brake              - Stop and hold the motor by enabling both sides of the H-bridge.
+/release            - release the brake.

 ### /status